Find a FYRE Opportunity

 Potential Student Tasks

 Responsibilities include reading and learning about virology, immunology, and molecular biology, with a focus on Epstein-Barr virus (EBV) and its interactions with the human immune system.
 Students will assist in conducting experiments, such as cell culture, PCR, and protein analysis, under the guidance of graduate students and the principal investigator.
 Tasks also involve collecting and analyzing data, maintaining lab records, and preparing materials for experiments.
+Students will participate in basic lab maintenance, including equipment care and inventory management.

 Student Qualifications